-The College's annual security report is available to any current or prospective student and employees of the college, and may be obtained from the Admissions Department upon request and can be found on the website: https://www.cbd.edu/asr.
-The security report details any crimes that have occurred on or adjacent to the campus over the past 3 years.
+The College's annual security report is available to any current or prospective student and employees of the college, and may be obtained from the Admissions Department upon request and can be found on the website:

 Students and employees are encouraged to report any criminal activity or other emergency situations to the onsite Campus Security Authorities.
 Reports can be written or verbal, depending on the severity of the situation.
 Crimes may be reported confidentially.
 The onsite administrator is responsible for investigating all crimes reported and for taking appropriate action.
 The College will cooperate with local, State and Federal law enforcement agencies as needed.